 Digital advancement has changed the way work is done; consequently, full-time remote professionals are on the rise.
 According to a recent survey by Flexjobs, only 7% professionals agree to be most productive in their office space as they prefer no other place for important project work than their office.
 Flexjobs surveyed 3,100 professionals in 2016 who are above 20 years of age.

 Productivity is driven by several factors like workspace comfort, focus, willingness, and convenience.
 A majority of the professionals (51%) prefer the comforts of their home as their most productive work location.
-It not just saves time and money, rather it eliminates the growing stress of travelling in peak hours, especially in cities with heavy traffic.
+It does not just save time and money, rather it eliminates the growing stress of travelling in peak hours, especially in cities with heavy traffic.
 8% voted for coffee shops, co-working spaces, library or any other place other than the office.
 Surprisingly, another 8% did vote for office but not during the regular work hours.
 They feel there is a lot of distractions from their colleagues in the office during the regular working hours.
-Add to this, the stressful commute during the peak hours.
+The growing culture of online jobs that allow people to make money online is another distracting reason for many workers.
+The comfort, flexibility and potential offered by such jobs is the prime reason people are turning their back to regular jobs or refraining from office commitment.
+Add to this, the stressful commute during peak hours.
 The remaining 26% prefers their office during regular work hours because they don’t have the option to leave.

 Flexibility in Work is the New Trend

 An impressive 93% of the professionals prefer flexible work options.
-Out of all the respondents, a majority (39%) of them identified themselves as working parents.
-Working parents have a hard time striking a proper balance between their professional and personal responsibilities.
+Out of all the respondents, a majority (39%) of them identified themselves as working parents, who have a hard time striking a proper balance between their professional and personal responsibilities.
 Thanks to the flexible work patterns, it is now much easier to manage both simultaneously.
 However, the primary reasons that drive workers towards wanting flexible work options are as follows:

 - Work-life balance (79%)